-To overcome this lack of incentive, the Commission has determined to make the draft Rule as proposed by the Rule Proponent with minor drafting amendments.
-The draft Rule is to require the AER to consider improving the incentives for DNSPs to consider ways of more efficiently connecting embedded generators under the DMIS framework.
+Therefore to overcome this lack of incentive, the Commission considers that the Rule proposed by the Rule proponent should be made with minor drafting amendments.
+The Rule should require the AER, in developing and implementing a DMIS, to consider improving the incentives for DNSPs to consider ways of more efficiently connecting embedded generators.

-The Commission believes that expanding the scope of the DMIS will be the most practical and effective way of encouraging DNSPs to consider more innovative and cost effective ways of connecting embedded generators to distribution networks.
+Expanding the scope of the DMIS will be the most practical and effective way of encouraging DNSPs to consider more innovative and cost effective ways of connecting embedded generators to distribution networks.

-The Commission also recognises that any benefits to be realised from the draft Rule will require DNSPs to secure additional funding under their DMIA.
+Any benefits to be realised from the Rule will require DNSPs to secure additional funding under their DMIA.
 The Commission considers that the existing DMIS framework provides an adequate balance with respect to funding in so far as DNSPs will continue to retain the discretion in proposing to the AER innovative projects that encompass demand management and non-network alternative issues more generally or promote innovation in connection of embedded generators.